 *For a complete list of religious holy days to which this policy applies, please visit this link.

-The Georgetown University in Qatar, School of Foreign Service offers students credit for the following programs.
-The below rules are for the current academic year’s entering class.
-If you need to know a previous year’s rule, please contact your academic advisor.
+The Georgetown University in Qatar offers students credit for the following programs: (The below rules are for the current academic year’s entering class.
+If you need to know a previous year’s rule, please contact your academic advisor.)

 Advanced Placement: Students who take AP exams may be eligible to receive credit for certain core requirements and for elective courses.
 Students need to bring an official AP score report to their academic advisor in order to complete a credit evaluation.
 AP credits may not be applied for major credit.
 Click here to see how the most common AP exams translate into SFS credits.

 International Baccalaureate: Students who earn scores of 6 or 7 in higher level (HL) subjects may be eligible to receive credit for certain core requirements and for elective courses.
 Students need to bring an official IB score report to their academic advisor in order to complete a credit evaluation.
 Click here to see how the most common IB subjects translate into SFS credits.

-13th Year Programs: GU-Q recognizes a number of 13th year degree programs and students may be eligible to receive credit for certain core requirements and for elective courses.
+13th Year Programs: GU-Q recognizes a number of 13th year schooling programs and students may be eligible to receive credit for certain core requirements and for elective courses.
 Students need to bring an official score reports to their academic advisor in order to complete a credit evaluation.
 Click here to see a list of 13th year programs.

 College Courses: Credit toward Georgetown degrees may be given for work done at other accredited institutions.
-Please note that transfer credit is determined by the Academic Affairs Office at GU-Q and NOT the Admissions Office.
+Please note that transfer credit is determined by the Office of Curricular and Academic Advising at GU-Q and NOT the Admissions Office.
 If you have specific questions regarding the transferability of classes you have taken and/or are currently taking, please contact us.

 Credit awarded from other institutions are subject to the following limitations: